 Types of inventory forecasting

-Inventory planning methods range from the simple to the sophisticated.
-The type of inventory forecasting you do will be dictated by the needs of your business.
+Inventory planning methods range from simple to sophisticated.
+Both qualitative and quantitative forecasting models may be useful to your business.
+The type of inventory forecasting you do will be dictated by your inventory management style and the structure of your eCommerce business.

 Naïve forecasting is similar to the economic order quantity calculation.
-You base your predictions for future demand on past demand for the same period.
+You base your predictions for future demand on past consumer demand for the same period.
 If you’re intimidated by inventory planning, naïve forecasting is a good place to start.
-It doesn’t account for growth or external factors that could affect your sales.
-However, it can give you a good baseline for planning.
+It doesn’t account for growth or external factors that might affect your sales.
+However, it can give you a good baseline from historical data to calculate your average lead time and keep enough inventory on hand to handle most customer demand.

 Inventory forecasting pitfalls